ethereum/go-ethereum/docs/developers/evm-tracing/custom-tracer.md

 }
 ```

 Every method of the [EVMLogger interface](https://pkg.go.dev/github.com/ethereum/go-ethereum/core/vm#EVMLogger) needs to be implemented (even if empty).
 Key parts to notice are the `init()` function which registers the tracer in Geth, the `CaptureState` hook where the opcode counts are incremented and `GetResult` where the result is serialized and delivered.
+Note that the constructor takes in a `cfg json.RawMessage`.
+This will be filled with a JSON object that user provides to the tracer to pass in optional config fields.

-To test this, the source is first compiled with `make geth`.
+To test out this tracer the source is first compiled with `make geth`.
 Then in the console it can be invoked through the usual API methods by passing in the name it was registered under:

 ```console
 > debug.traceTransaction('0x7ae446a7897c056023a8104d254237a8d97783a92900a7b0f7db668a9432f384', { tracer: 'opcounter' })